boethius/URLShortener/README.md

 ...
 With Module Rewrite enabled
 * PHP 5.5+
 * File system that supports minum 1'500'625 files
+* The program expects to be run in the root web folder

 ### Web Browser
 * Javascript enabled